njwilson23/peer/README.md

     peer [author] [date] [keyword] -o

-Right now, `peer` only searches filenames, although integration with BibTeX databased is something I'm working on.
+Right now, `peer` only searches filenames, although integration with BibTeX databases is something I'm working on.

 ## Piping

-It's possible to pipe results in a Unix-y way, e.g. to do a regex search of article text:
+It's possible to pipe results in a Unix-y way.
+For example, to do a regex search of article text:

     peer -rp [author] | xargs less | grep -e [pattern]